zhangmeng88/doris-zh-translation/en/docs/doris-ui.md

 ![textcodemodessupportedpicture ](img/textcodemodessupported.png)

-# Supported modes and file formats

-In order to use the DORIS tool effectively, users are required to provide an input file that includes the death certificates they want to process and analyze.
-The tool will examine the information on the death certificates and with the digital mortality rulebase which operates in the background, the tool will determine the underlying cause of death.
-By ensuring that the input file adheres to the required format, the tool can accurately analyze and process the information from the death certificates, providing users with an automatic determination of the underlying cause of death.

 ## Supported file formats - Excel, CSV, and JSON.

 By supporting multiple file formats Excel, CSV, and JSON, DORIS tool ensures compatibility and ease of use for users working with different data sources.
 On the DORIS homepage, users can find the template for the input files that are supported by the DORIS tool.
 These template are specifically designed to ensure compatibility and proper data input in the DORIS tool.
 By accessing the DORIS homepage, users can easily download the template and utilize it as a guideline for preparing their input file, ensuring that it meets the required format and structure.